Toyota Corolla (E210): North America

-Hatchback

 Brazil

 The E210 Corolla saloon was launched in September 2019, and included an Altis trim with the first version of a flex-fuel hybrid powered by a 1.8-litre Atkinson engine.
 All the other trims, GLi, XEi and Altis, are powered by a 2.0-litre M20A-FKB flex-fuel engine.
 The Corolla is produced in the Indaiatuba, São Paulo plant, and initially only 5% of production was devoted to the Altis flex-fuel hybrid with the hybrid powertrain being imported from Japan.
-However, by February 2020, and despite of production constraints, sales of the Corolla Altis flex-fuel hybrid reached almost 25% sales of the country's entire Corolla line-up.
+However, by February 2020, and despite production constraints, sales of the Corolla Altis flex-fuel hybrid reached almost 25% sales of the country's entire Corolla line-up.
 In 2021, Toyota launched the GR-S version in the Brazilian market, with the same design as the Taiwanese Corolla Altis GR Sport, powered by the 2.0-litre M20A-FKB engine.

 Taiwan

 The Auris for the Taiwan market was launched on 12 September 2018 and is fully imported from Japan.
-The Auris was renamed to Corolla Sport in July 2020.
+The Auris was renamed the Corolla Sport in July 2020.

 The Corolla Altis for the Taiwan market was launched on 27 March 2019.
-Trim levels are offered in 1.8 and 1.8 Hybrid trim levels paired with CVT.
-The Corolla Altis Hybrid was also available for the first time in Taiwan.
-Both the Taiwan market Corolla Altis and Corolla Altis Hybrid were locally assembled.
+Trim levels are offered in 1.8 and 1.8 hybrid paired with CVT.
+The Corolla Altis hybrid was also available for the first time in Taiwan.
+Both the Taiwan market Corolla Altis and Corolla Altis hybrid are locally assembled.

 On 29 April 2020, the Corolla Altis GR Sport made its debut in Taiwan, which was developed by Kuozui Motors.